Overview

 Students enrolled in the Honors Program receive academic, social, and practical benefits, including:

-• Honors recognition on diplomas and transcripts
+• Honors recognition transcripts

 • Off-campus events each academic year